 - Spirits & Fortified Wine: 1/2 oz

 - Mixed Drinks: up to 4oz (may contain maximum of 1/2 oz of liquor in total)

 How can I find the products that I tried at the Festival?

 Can I bring my child/baby?

 All attendees must be 18 years or older.
 Absolutely no minors, including infants, are permitted to attend.

 Will the Festival occur in Vancouver this year?

-Although we had planned to host the Rocky Mountain Wine & Food Festival in Vancouver in autumn of 2017, we have decided to postpone the Festival this year.
+Although we had planned to host the Rocky Mountain Wine & Food Festival in Vancouver in autumn of 2017, we have decided to postpone the Festival.
 We hope to enter the Vancouver market in the future.

 If you have any additional questions, please email [email protected] or phone (403) 228-0777.